lilytong0919/DS340_final_project/README.md

 figures: the folder I used to save plotted figues in.
 Saving is disabled as I commented out those part in the submitted version.
 But this folder also cotains record of my past attempts, with semi-documented network settings (meaning I said in the file names what I did, and inconsistently include a .txt file that recorded the parameters)

 models: the folder I used to save trained models, its not worth looking, I stopped saving them.
 (For some unknown reason I haven't looked into every time I run a saved model it don't work.
 But also when I still tries to keep the models I trained they don't learn).

+interaction_with_chatGPT.pdf: the embarrassingly long conversation with chatGPT about how to write my project.
+It's so long that if I try to put the text directly into my paper appendex my paper becomes 41 pages long.
+So it is kept here.